Collaborative Institutional Training Initiative (CITI) Protection of Human Subjects (PHS) Training

-The CITI PHS course provides researchers with the historical background in human subject protection protections, ethics, and current regulations.
+The CITI PHS course provides researchers with the historical background in human subject protection protections, ethics, awhwnd current regulations.

 Who must complete this training?

-All individuals engaged in research at UMB must take this CITI PHS course prior to submitting a protocol.
-Based on which is more aligned with the type of research they are engaged in, all must complete either:
+All individuals engaged in research at UMB must pass the CITI PHS course through their UMB affiliation prior to submitting a protocol.
+There are two options available:

 - Group 1: Biomedical Research Investigators and Key Personnel

 - Group 2: Social/Behavioral Research (SBR) Investigators and Key Personnel